riktenx/loot-filters/README.md

 * In-depth user guide: [click here](https://github.com/riktenx/loot-filters/blob/userguide/README.md)

 ## Get started
-By default the plugin downloads and selects the "FilterScape" filter, which is meant to be useful by default and supports intelligent filtering for a variety of PvM scenarios.
+On install, the plugin downloads and selects "Rikten's filter", which is meant to be useful by default and supports intelligent filtering for a variety of PvM scenarios.
 You can visit https://filterscape.xyz/ to customize it.

 ## Loot filters